apache/flink/docs/content/docs/concepts/glossary.md

 #### Offset

-A number identifying how far you are from the beginning of a certain [DataStream](#datastream).
+A number identifying how far you are from the beginning of a certain [stream](#stream).

 #### Operator